 Here is a graph that plots the vowel sounds according to their first and second formants.

 The wah effect mimics the sound “wah-wah” by modulating a resonant peak across the frequency response of the effect’s output.
 The modulation is controlled by a variable resistor (potentiometer) or another type of expression control.
 The actual filter of a swept wah effect could look something like this:

-In the image above, we see that the resonant peak is modulated from one extreme (represented by the yellow line) to another (represented by the blue line).
+The image above shows that the resonant peak is modulated from one extreme (represented by the yellow line) to another (represented by the blue line).

 Common wah effect unit controls include:

 - Expression Controller: the modulation control, be it a mod wheel, expression pedal, aftertouch, etc.

 - Q Controls: adjusts the width of the resonant peak.

 - Range: adjusts the frequency range in which the peak will be modulated between.

 - EQ (Bass, Mids, Treble): an addition tone control.

 - Level: the overall output of the effect unit.